 - Never give your PIN to anyone.
 In addition, BECU will never ask you for your PIN.
 If you get contacted by someone claiming to be from BECU who asks you for any kind of sensitive information, do not comply and contact us immediately.

 As we've said before, keeping your financial information safe from third parties is an important skill to practice.
 The earlier you start teaching your teen these skills on top of good money management skills, the better off they'll be when using their accounts.
 If you haven't already, help your teen set up an Early Saver* savings account and/or a Checking account.
-In addition, we have a great list of additional resources you can consult:

 *Must have a parent or legal guardian on account.
 If you are under the age of 13, you must enroll in person or by mail.